viraatdas/ColonyCounter/README.md

   python count.py sample-images/input/sample_1.png
   ```

-This will process the input image, count the bacterial colonies, and generate an output image displaying the detected colonies along with the colony count in a window.
+This will process the input image, count the colonies, and generate an output image displaying the detected colonies along with the colony count in a window.

 ## Todo (convert these to GitHub issues)
 - [ ] Improve the algorithm to achieve higher accuracy